bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 # Registering Bitmark Certificates

 Assets with titles that have been publicly recorded are more valuable than those without.
 They are what grant basic rights, such as the ability to resell, rent, lend, and donate.
-The Bitmark Blockchain offers the opportunity to register titles for your digital assets.
-To do so, you could use the [Bitmark App](#registering-bitmark-certificates-using-the-bitmark-app), the [Bitmark SDK](#registering-bitmark-certificates-using-the-bitmark-sdk), or the [Bitmark CLI](#registering-bitmark-certificates-using-the-bitmark-cli).
+The Bitmark Blockchain offers the opportunity to register titles individuals' digital assets.
+To do so, an individual could use the [Bitmark App](#registering-bitmark-certificates-using-the-bitmark-app), the [Bitmark SDK](#registering-bitmark-certificates-using-the-bitmark-sdk), or the [Bitmark CLI](#registering-bitmark-certificates-using-the-bitmark-cli).

 <br>

->The process of registering Bitmark Certificates for your digital assets basically contains two steps
+>The process of registering Bitmark Certificates for a digital asset contains two steps
 >
->* Registering your asset - results in a *Asset Record* stored on the Bitmark blockchain.
+>* Registering the asset - results in a *Asset Record* stored on the Bitmark blockchain.
 >
 >* Issuing bitmarks -  results in *Issue Records* linking to the corresponding asset record and stored on the Bitmark blockchain.